We may earn affiliate commissions for the recommended products. Learn more.

 First of all, IPVanish doesn't offer any browser extensions.
 So you won't be able to change any VPN settings without switching between your browser and the app.
 Meanwhile, Private Internet Access delivers extensions for all major browsers: Chrome, Firefox, Edge, Brave, and Opera.

 Then, there are simultaneous connections.
-IPVanish is especially generous with this as it offers an unlimited amount of connections.
-On the other hand, PIA offers less — 10 simultaneous connections.
-But that’s not necessarily a bad thing.
-Many providers offer a lot less than that.
-And let’s be honest, there may not be many situations where you need to run more than ten devices at once — unless you're sharing the VPN with family and friends.
+Both PIA and IPVanish are especially generous with this as they offer an unlimited amount of connections.
+There may not be many situations where you need to run many devices at once, but it helps if you're sharing the VPN with family and friends.

 Other than compatibility, it's also important to compare the user experience.
 But there are barely any differences between these providers.
 Both PIA and IPVanish deliver well-designed, smooth interfaces for all of their apps.
 However, to gain the full benefits of PIA, you will be required to change default settings.
 This may be challenging for first-time users.